liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Models, Repository and Database.md

 ##  1. <a name='Objectives'></a>Objectives
 - configuring the types of the columns using attributes;
 - creating the Database Context class;
+- creating a repository;
+- using database migrations;
+- seeding data.

 ##  2. <a name='2.InstallingtheEntityFramework'></a> 2.
 Installing the Entity Framework